Strong Ion Diffnce.

 |Treatable Volume = 30% of Body Weight|

-We "treat" the Extracellular Fluid - about 20% of the body, or 14L.
-This would be fine if the bicarbonate we give actually respected the cell wall, as it is meant to, and stayed where we put it.
-In practice, however, some of the bicarbonate administered "leaks" into the cells.
-It is, therefore, more accurate to assume that the "Treatable Volume" is 30% of the body (21 L).
+Treatable Volume: We would "treat" the Extracellular Fluid - about 20% of the body (14L in a 70kg Person) if the administered bicarbonate stayed outside the cell wall.
+In practice, however, some of the bicarbonate "leaks" into the cells.
+It is, therefore, more accurate to assume that the "Treatable Volume" is 30% of the body (21 L) .
 Then, if for example the BE = -10 mEq/L, the dose which would achieve complete correction would be 21 x 10 = 210 mEq.
-Today, bicarbonate is usually given only when clinically necessitated; it is also customary to give only about half the calculated dose and reassess.
+When clinically necessary only about half the calculated dose should be given before reassessment.
 This caution is based on several concerns

 |pH = pK + log ( [HCO3–] / [CO2] )|

-Hasselbalch modified Henderson's elegant idea by regarding the water concentration as constant and taking logarithms of the remaining components (pK is the negative logarithm of "K").
-This resulted in the Henderson-Hasselbalch Equation:
+Hasselbalch modified Henderson's elegant idea by regarding the water concentration as constant:

 The consequence of using negative logarithms is that "everything is upside down" and incomprehensible to most physicians; it contains the same information as Henderson's simple equilibrium equation.
 It could have been so much easier; the conversion could have been applied to the whole equation at once.
 The first step is to write Henderson's equation in the right order with the water concentration omitted as a constant.